Riley-Py/UWaterloo-Work/SCI 238/Chapter S3 - Spacetime & Gravity/Gravity.md

 - Rubber sheet only shows two dimensions, not three
 	- Path of orbiting object actually spirals through spacetime as it moves forward in time
 ## Black Holes
+- Continued shrinkage of Sun would eventually make curvature so great that it would be like a bottomless pit in spacetime
+	- Light can not get out or in the black hole
+- The point of no return is called the *event horizon*
 -